The network of Denisonians is nearly 40,000 strong.

 Individually and collectively, our alumni are extremely well positioned to reach a hand back to help their successors on campus.
 Not only do they have wisdom to offer about applying their Denison education in the real world, but connecting with current students allows them to feel connected with what's happening at Denison today.

 Our Denison@Work program allows alumni to work with and mentor students in seven main ways.
-They can be a mentor, offer a job, offer an internship, host an extern, connect on LinkedIn, connect on Switchboard, and join our Parents & Alumni for Career Exploration (P.A.C.E.)
+They can be a mentor, offer a job, offer an internship, host an extern, connect on LinkedIn, and join our Parents & Alumni for Career Exploration (P.A.C.E.)
 Team.

 Coaching and mentorship